drufball/yosai/_posts/2019-02-09-collateral.md

 Chiyoko didn’t share Mamoru’s excitement.
 Each new tail a kitsune gained granted it a new ability, making it harder to hunt and kill.
 After just the third tail, a fox could reshape its surroundings on a whim.
 And more tails meant a bigger, smarter beast.
 The largest kitsune that Chiyoko and Mamoru had killed was a six-tails.
 A seven- or eight-tails presented a lot of unknowns.

 Worse, the hunt had already been three days longer than expected.
 The kitsune was using it’s third tail to meticulously wipe clean it’s trail.
-Chiyoko had to track using markings left on living objects that the fox couldn’t control. /Does it know we’re following?
-Is it preparing a trap?/
+Chiyoko had to track using markings left on living objects that the fox couldn’t control. *Does it know we’re following?
+Is it preparing a trap?*

 Mamoru waved a hand in front of Chiyoko’s face, breaking her from her worries.
 “Hey!
 Hello.
 Mamoru here.
 You know, the other human being you’re traveling with.
 Mind telling me what’s on your mind rather than blanking out again?”
 Mamoru shook his head.
 “Frosted dawn Chiyoko, you’re out of it this morning.”